-As an enthusiastic astrology student who has been taking notes on transiting Neptune through the watery sign of Pisces aspecting the mutable planets, and stalking the lives of celebrities, there have been some interesting developments already.
+As an eager student of astrology who has been keeping notes on the transit of Neptune through the watery sign of Pisces, which has been aspecting the changeable planets, and who has been following the lives of celebrities, there have already been some fascinating events.

-It made a lot of sense as to why she was attracted to the role of Snow White during this transit and below is a quick interpretation of Neptune by Astrologer Sue Tompkins.
+Following is a brief explanation of Neptune provided by astrologer Sue Tompkins.
+It made a lot of sense as to why she was drawn to the part of Snow White during this transit.

 Neptune likes glamour…A definition for glamour is ‘magic, enchantment, spell…a delusive or alluring charm’.
 Described in this way, the idea of glamour conjures up a world of fairy tales, a world where there are kings and queens, princes and princesses.
 Spells and fairy godmothers and the like.

-The second individual undergoing a Neptune transit conjuncting her Piscean Sun is Rihanna and she was recently interviewed by Oprah about Chris Brown.
-Filled with tears for the man who physically beat her in 2009 the singer has been doing a lot of self-searching and it wasn’t until she forgave her father for abusing her mother and a turbulent marriage that she was able to forgive Chris Brown.
-Rihanna says that she thinks her ex lover is the love of her life.
+Rihanna, who is going through a Neptune transit conjunct her Piscean Sun at the moment, was just just a guest on Oprah’s show to discuss Chris Brown, where she spoke about their relationship.
+The singer has been doing a lot of introspection while being filled with tears for the man who physically beat her in 2009.
+It wasn’t until she forgave her father for abusing her mother and having a turbulent marriage that she was able to forgive Chris Brown.
+Rihanna has said that she believes her former flame to be the one and only true love of her life.

 Neptune transits to the Sun could be a time when we ‘lose’ ourselves in another person.
 We become ‘hooked’ on a relationship and cannot see its flaws.
 Our sense of devotion is powerful, and in relationships it can incline us towards intense idealisation of another, and we may make needless sacrifices for them.
 We may even find ourselves at the hands of a “selfish” and domineering partner, child, parent or friend.
 The Sun rules significant men in our lives and so we may see Neptune enacted in his world.
 The Sun is the archetypal father image, the ‘heroic principle’ and is usually associated with the male role models in the family and parental line.
 As a result we may become more suggestible to a male partner under a Sun-Neptune transit.